QuanEstimation/group/src/member/student.md

 ### **Alumnus**

+3 Ph.D. students and 1 master's student have graduated from our group.
+Details are given in the table below.

 | Year | Degree | Name | Current position |
 | :---:|     :---:    | :---:| :---: |
 | 2024 | Ph.D. | Jinfeng Qin | |